 (2) Those that are adventitious, arising and ceasing at different times from the basis on which they become imputations, for instance tendencies, constant habits, and object and audio categories.

 - Karmic tendencies and object and audio categories are also imputations, roughly speaking, on a mental continuum.
 Unlike the mental continuum on which they are imputations, however, karmic tendencies have a beginning immediately after a karmic action and can have an end with their total purification and thus a true stopping of them.
-Object categories, such as the category of "computer," have a beginning when we first learn of computers; and audio categories, such as the category of the sound of the word "computer," have a beginning when we learn the word.
-All categories can have an end with the attainment of enlightenment.
+Object categories, such as the category of "computer," have a beginning on our mental continuums when we first learn of computers; and audio categories, such as the category of the sound of the word "computer," have a beginning when we learn the word.
+All categories can have an end on our mental continuums with the attainment of enlightenment.

 - Apprehension of an object means cognition of it that is both accurate and decisive.